wbkdef/leetCodeSolutions/README.md

 # About this Repository
-This is a repository for recording my solutions to LeetCode problems, both for myself and to share.
+This is a repository for recording my (Willem Bruce Krayenhoff's) solutions to LeetCode problems, both for myself and to share.

 ## 2021-12-29